Page created on June 9, 2021. Last updated on January 17, 2022 at 11:46

 The distension medium is usually CO2, which is administered into the peritoneal cavity until a pressure of 15 mmHg is achieved.
 Then, the Veress needle is removed, and an automatic insufflator maintains the intraabdominal pressure during the operation.

-Different types of optics can be used, depending on the operation.
+Different types of optic light sources can be used, depending on the operation.

 Operative equipment is inserted into the peritoneal cavity through trocars.
 These are metallic devices that have a piercing tip which punctures through the abdominal wall.
 The piercing tip can then be removed, leaving a working channel through which equipment can be inserted.
 An insufflation valve prevents leakage of gas from the abdomen.